Canop/rhit/website/docs/usage-fields.md

 This field is shown by an histogram.

-You choose it with `--field date`, that you may shorten in `-f date`:
+You choose it with `--field date`, that you may shorten in `-f date` or `-f d`:

 ![date](img/fields-date.png)

 By default the length of the bars is based on the hit counts (in pink).
 You may base it on sent bytes by changing the [sorting key](../usage-key).

+# Time

+This field is shown by an histogram with 24 bars: one per hour.

+You choose it with `--field time`, that you may shorten in `-f d`.

 # Remote IP